Nishal3/airbnb-warehousing/README.md

 Now if you open up the folder "transformed_columbus_oh_listings_data/public/Tables/" you should see the newly created tables.
 Here's what it should look like:
 ![ redshift_table_creation ]

+### 3.3 Creating a Redshift Temporary Directory (S3 Bucket)

+To load data into Redshift, we need to initialize a S3 bucket so Redshift can use it as a temporary directory.

+**YOU NEED TO CHANGE THE `REDSHIFT_TEMP_DIR` VARIABLE TO REFLECT YOUR S3 BUCKET IN THE `listing_glue_transform.py` FILE**

+1. Go to the S3 console
+2. Click "Create bucket" and give the bucket a unique name that contains "redshift" in it.
+Usually your name makes it unique, example: "nishal-airbnb-transformed-temp-redshift-data"
+3. Leave everything default and hit "Create bucket"
+4. Inside the bucket, create a folder names "temp" by entering the bucket and clicking "Create folder"
+5. Change the `REDSHIFT_TEMP_DIR` variable in the `listings_glue_transform.py` file in the `listings_transformations/glue_script/` directory

+This is what it should look like inside the bucket:
+![ s3_redshift_temp_folder ]

+Great!
+Now we've set up Redshift for the incoming data!

-## ETL Using AWS Glue and Querying with Athena
+## ETL Using AWS Glue and Querying Loaded Data in Redshift's Query Editor

 This marks the start of set-up and usage of AWS Glue to extract, transform, and load the data stored in the RDS instance.
-We will also use Athena to query the data from RDS and Redshift using the Glue data catalog.
+We will also query our transformed data in Redshift using its query editor.

 ## 4 Creating a Connector to the RDS Instance and Redshift Serverless